-Why Did They USe Pocorn Ceilings In Old Homes?
+Why Did They Use Popcorn Ceilings In Old Homes?

-Popcorn ceilings were mostly used to hide imperfections by builders.
+Popcorn ceilings were mainly used to hide imperfections builders.

 They also muffled noise because of the absorbed sound.

 Is It Safe To Remove The Popcorn Ceiling?

 Removing popcorn ceilings is safe in most cases.